...

 If you are becoming involved in a CPS case where foster care is playing a role, then you need to be aware of what the main terminology associated with these type of cases.

-We have already covered that a family foster home is a family that cares for your child when he or she is removed from your home.
-When a relative or someone not related to you takes on the responsibility of raising your child for this time period then that is referred to as kinship care.
+We’ve previously addressed that a family foster home provides care for your child upon removal from your home.
+When a relative or an unrelated individual assumes the responsibility of raising your child during this time, it’s termed kinship care.
 Persons like grandparents, uncles, aunts, family friends and others close to you are the types of people that assist in this type of role.

 More information on foster care will be provided to you in tomorrow’s blog post